 A Plea to Consider believing on Jesus

-This Letter was written to the best friend of my husband and I for over 17 years now.
-My husband has passed away, and our friend was undergoing his second heart surgery without believing on the Lord… I had already lost two friends since my husband.
+This Letter was written to the best friend of my husband and I for over 17 years at the time of the letter.
+My husband had passed away, and our friend was undergoing his second heart surgery without believing on the Lord… I had already lost two friends since my husband and didn’t want him to be next without knowing where he’d end up.

 My soul clings to the dust; Revive me according to Your Word.
 My soul melts from heaviness; Strengthen me according to Your Word.
 Ps 119:24,28